Samia Longchambon

 Samia Maxine Longchambon (née Ghadie, previously Smith; born 13 July 1982) is an English actress.
 She has played the role of Maria Connor in the ITV soap opera Coronation Street since 2000.
+She also appeared as a contestant on the eighth series of Dancing on Ice in 2013, and won the third series of Cooking with the Stars in 2023.

 Early life

 Samia Ghadie was born in Eccles, Greater Manchester to Joseph, a French-Lebanese shop owner and Patsy, an English actress whom he met whilst working in Abu Dhabi.
 Samia lived there for a period as a child.
-She has a brother named Tariq.
+She has a older brother named Tariq.

 Career

 Longchambon first appeared as an extra in Coronation Street at the age of eight and 10 years later she became a regular on the show.
 She made her first credited TV appearance when she was 11 years old, appearing in an episode of Cracker ("The Big Crunch").
 She also made appearances in Children's Ward, Heartbeat, Doctors, There's Only One Jimmy Grimble (feature film) and the children's series Life Force.

 In 2000, she beat both Suzanne Shaw and Kimberley Walsh to get the role of Maria Sutherland in the ITV soap opera Coronation Street.
 In Autumn 2009, she took a short break from her role as Maria in Coronation Street on maternity leave and resumed her role in the show in May 2010.
 She won an episode of Celebrity Stars in Their Eyes impersonating Holly Valance.
 She also made an appearance in Bo' Selecta! in 2004 as part of a Coronation Street sketch along with co-star Suranne Jones.

 In January 2013, Longchambon was a competitor in the eighth series of Dancing on Ice, partnered with French professional ice skater Sylvain Longchambon.
-However, she was concussed a few days into the pre-series training and unfortunately eliminated in week eight of the competition, losing out in a skate-off to Luke Campbell.
+However, she was concussed a few days into the pre-series training and eliminated in week eight of the competition, losing out in a skate-off to Luke Campbell.

+In 2023, Longchambon won third series of Cooking with the Stars.

 Personal life

-Samia married Matt Smith, a property developer, at St Philip's Church in Alderley Edge, Cheshire on 10 September 2005 after a seven-month engagement.
-On 19 October 2009, she gave birth to a baby girl, Freya, following which she left Coronation Street temporarily on maternity leave.
+She married Matt Smith, a property developer, at St Philip's Church in Alderley Edge, Cheshire on 10 September 2005 after a seven-month engagement.
+On 19 October 2009, she gave birth to a baby girl, following which she left Coronation Street temporarily on maternity leave.
 On 4 January 2011, she and her husband announced that they had separated by mutual agreement.
 On 4 November 2011, she revealed that she had reverted to her maiden surname of Ghadie following a decree absolute which had been granted the same day.
 In May 2015, she announced her engagement to French professional ice skater Sylvain Longchambon.
 They married in August 2016.
-Their son, Yves Joseph Longchambon, was born on 24 September 2015.
+Their son was born on 24 September 2015.

-Samia's father Joseph died of cancer on 14 April 2009.
+Longchambon's father Joseph died of cancer on 14 April 2009.